ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 -------------------------------------------

-Because CAA records are located during validation by walking up the DNS hierarchy until one or more records are found, the use of the "account-uri" and "validation-methods" parameters, or any CAA policy, is not an effective way to restrict or control issuance for subdomains of a domain, where control over those subdomains is delegated to another party (such as via DNS delegation or by providing limited access to manage subdomain DNS records).
+Because CAA records are located during validation by walking up the DNS hierarchy until one or more records are found, the use of the "accounturi" and "validationmethods" parameters, or any CAA policy, is not an effective way to restrict or control issuance for subdomains of a domain, where control over those subdomains is delegated to another party (such as via DNS delegation or by providing limited access to manage subdomain DNS records).